Hannibal Barca

 The End

-Hannibal lived another twenty years, fleeing from kingdom to kingdom, always one step ahead of Roman assassins.
+Hannibal lived nearly twenty more years, fleeing from kingdom to kingdom, always one step ahead of Roman assassins.
 In 183 BCE, surrounded at last with no escape, he took poison rather than be captured.

 His last words, according to legend: "Let us now put an end to the great anxiety of the Romans, who have thought it too tedious to wait for the death of an old man."